-With approximately fifty-eight (58) years of industry experience under his belt, Mr. Yu Soo Chye @ Yee Soo Chye has extensive experience in the operation and management of food services outlets, the Board has resolved to maintain Mr. Yu Soo Chye @ Yee Soo Chye, the Group Managing Director and Chairman to report to the Board, notwithstanding the non-adherence to the Practice 1.3 of the new MCCG but to the essential survival and business continuation of the Group.
+With more than fifty (50) years of industry experience under his belt, Mr. Yu Soo Chye @ Yee Soo Chye has extensive experience in the operation and management of food services outlets, the Board has resolved to maintain Mr. Yu Soo Chye @ Yee Soo Chye, the Group Managing Director and Chairman to report to the Board, notwithstanding the non-adherence to the Practice 1.3 of the MCCG but to the essential survival and business continuation of the Group.